 Lucas Zachary Dorrell has been in Seussical and Lyle the Crocodile with The Coterie.
 His former shows are Nuncracker at American Heartland Theatre then Peter Cottontail and Aladdin with Starlight.
 When Lucas is not performing he can be found playing soccer or practicing the drums.

-Shawna Downing is a graduate of Avila University with a BFA in Musical Theatre and a BA in Communications.
-She has worked as a teaching artist with Kansas City Young Audiences and various youth centered organizations in Kansas City.
-Her stage work at The Coterie includes The Wiz, the Dramatic Health Education Project, and the Young Playwrights Festival.
+Shawna Peña-Downing is a 2012 graduate of Avila University with a BFA in Musical Theatre and a BA in Communications.
+She continuously works as a professional actor and teaching artist with various youth-centered organizations in Kansas City.
+Shawna has been seen on many Kansas City stages including The Coterie, Unicorn Theatre, Mesner Puppet Theater, Metropolitan Ensemble Theatre, Theatre for Young America, and KC MeltingPot Theatre.
+Shawna loves to spend her time, energy, and free spirit being an educator, laughing, eating, and giving back.
 She lives to create and perform quality work that inspires, entertains, and educates.

 Anthony T. Edwards has served as music director for a number of Coterie productions including Garfield: The Musical with Cattitude, Rudolph The Red-Nosed Reindeer: The Musical, Madagascar: A Musical Adventure, A Year With Frog and Toad, Chitty Chitty Bang Bang, The Wiz, Lyle the Crocodile, Shrek The Musical, Spring Awakening, Once Upon A Mattress, and Lucky Duck.